Animal lead poisoning

 It is therefore particularly toxic to young animals, mainly dogs and cattle.

 As in humans, animal lead poisoning may be acute (from intense exposure of short duration) or chronic (from repeat low-level exposure over a prolonged period).
 Acute intoxication can quickly lead to death.

 Prevalence

 Lead is now a common environmental pollutant.
-For the birds, a commons source is lead shot, eaten as grit.
+For the birds, a common source is lead shot, eaten as grit.